 The Gizeh, our Editors' Choice winner, started out stiff and hard, but quickly softened and won us over with its lush materials, comfortable design, and unique style.
 While an expensive investment, if you're searching for an attractive sandal to last you for the long haul, this is a great one to consider.

-The Gizeh has the potential to be wildly comfortable but, like many worthwhile things in life, you have to work for it a bit.
-In the beginning, the shoe is stiff and unwelcoming, decidedly different from the instant luxurious comfort of the OluKai Ohana.
+.
 But if you persevere, the cork footbed lined with suede will soften and mold to your feet, rewarding you with a sandal sculpted perfectly to your unique shape.
 Add to that adjustable straps with a soft fleece-lined underside and a footbed design meant to cup and support every part of the foot's anatomy, and you have a comfortable shoe.

 We found that the footbed of the Gizeh became softer and more welcoming relatively quickly.
-However, the toe post is made of hard rubber, and it took more time and dedication to get used to and fully break in.
+However, the toe post is made of hard rubber, and it took more time and dedication to get used to and entirely break in.
 By far the most common complaint we saw in online customer reviews was regarding the toe post, but the majority of people seem to agree that if you continue to wear them through the uncomfortable and/or painful stage, you will be glad you did.
-This was certainly our experience; the very first time we slipped this shoe on the toe post felt shockingly brutal.
-Going up and down stairs or hills that caused the foot to slide into it with more pressure bordered on terrible.
+This was undoubtedly our experience; the very first time we slipped this shoe on the toe post felt shockingly brutal.
+Going up and down stairs or hills that caused the foot to slide into it with more pressure bordered on excruciating.
 But, at least for us, with some dedicated wear, this discomfort disappeared quickly.

-As with all shoes, sizing is important.
-But the contoured footbed of the Gizeh makes getting the proper size even more important - if you don't, the arch support and toe ridge won't sit in the correct place and you may not be able to achieve the same level of comfort you could with an excellent fit.
+As with all shoes, sizing is critical.
+But the contoured footbed of the Gizeh makes getting the proper size even more important - if you don't, the arch support and toe ridge won't sit in the correct place, and you may not be able to achieve the same level of comfort you could with an excellent fit.
 We found that for a size 8.5 foot, the European 39 was perfect.

 Support & Stability